Non-triviality of the phase transition for percolation on finite transitive graphs: Proofs of the main theorems

 \subsection{Acknowledgements}

 The first author was supported in part by ERC starting grant 804166 (SPRS) and thanks Gabor Pete for helpful discussions.
 The second author was partially supported by the Stokes Research Fellowship at Pembroke College, Cambridge.
-He is also grateful to Itai Benjamini and Ariel Yadin for introducing him to the problems considered in this paper, and to Ben Green and Romain Tessera for helpful conversations.
+He is also grateful to Itai Benjamini and Ariel Yadin for introducing him to the problems considered in this paper, to Ben Green for a useful discussion on the additive-combinatorics literature, and to Romain Tessera for helpful conversations.

 \phantomsection \setstretch{1} { }